 RefWorks is a web-based bibliography and database manager.
 It can help you to manage your research and save the bibliographic information in one place, which can then be used to create your bibliography.

-Although RefWorks can help manage your references it is not a substitute for knowing how to reference but it can help you manage your citations and reading material, which can be helpful when conducting a large piece of research.
+Although RefWorks can help manage your references it is not a substitute for knowing how to reference.
+However it can help you manage your citations and reading material, which can be helpful when conducting a large piece of research.

 You can access RefWorks via the Library Catalogue by selecting the RefWorks icon on the right-hand menu.
 The first time you log in to RefWorks you will need to create an account, take a look at the RefWorks Guide for support setting this up and using effectively.